About Johnny Nguyen

 The answer came in 2009 when I met Steve, an old boxer/trainer from Boston.
 Steve ran a private gym in Los Angeles that had no name and charged no fee.
 Steve’s underground gym was already popular with the local pro’s and amateurs as an alternative to overcrowded combat facilities.
 Some fighters came here for sparring because they got tired of waiting for the ring at their gym.
 The other visitors were older men and off-season fighters who came to stay in shape.
 Trainers brought their beginners and injured athletes because they liked the relaxed atmosphere.
 Kickboxers and MMA fighters came by to work on their boxing.
 Being a part-time boxer, I fit in naturally.
 Steve took a liking to my “technical-but-light” sparring attitude and gave me keys to the gym.
 This new underground gym, a gym made up of athletes from all over Los Angeles, became my second home.

-our not-so-secret gym
+Our not-so-secret gym

 I started to appreciate boxing as an art and not just a sport.
 I asked sparring partners to tone down the pace, so I could learn the real intricacies and nuances of boxing.
 I showed the same courtesy by going easy on all the beginners, earning the respect of their trainers.
 I found that trainers were more likely to give you pointers when they know you won’t use it to destroy their fighter.
 Being respectful opened the way for me to learn from so many trainers and athletes.